Longcross Studios: Background

 The studios are built on the site of a 150-year-old manor house in Chobham Common.
 From 1942 to 2005 the site was used by Military Vehicles and Engineering Establishment for the production and testing of military vehicles and innovations such as Chobham Armour.

 In 2005, the site was purchased by construction company Crest Nicholson and asset management company Aviva Investors.
-Longcross Studios began operations the following year and has since hosted a wide range of film and TV productions, including James Bond's Skyfall, ITV's Broadchurch, and Marvel's Doctor Strange in The Multiverse of Madness.
+Longcross Studios began operations the following year and has since hosted a wide range of film and television productions, including the James Bond film Skyfall (2012), ITV crime drama Broadchurch (2013-17), and the Marvel Studios production Doctor Strange in The Multiverse of Madness (2022).

 The rise of streaming services such as Disney+, Netflix, and Amazon Prime and the increased demand for original content has led to a spike in demand for production real estate and sound stages.
 In order to respond to the demand, Longcross Studios has built a new type of sound stages with Serious Stages, a concert stage and temporary building construction company.
-The "meganova" stages are built to purpose and can be built in three months versus 12–18 months of traditional sound stages.
+The "meganova" and "Space" stages are built to purpose and can be built in three months versus 12–18 months of traditional sound stages.
 A number of productions are already taking advantage of the new stages, including the upcoming Mission Impossible films.

 In 2021, Netflix and Aviva Investors signed a deal to expand operations and invest in stages and facilities at Longcross Studios.
 Aviva Investors also acquired the remaining £45 million ($61.5m) stake from Crest Nicholson.